-- We promoted an open, multipartite, and regional dialogue on cybersecurity policies with a human rights approach, Colombia's current state in this context, and the importance of civil society organizations from different sectors participating in the debate and in the construction of public policies for a safe society that guarantees human rights. - We published "A travel guide to the digital world: cybersecurity policies for human rights defenders", a resource that facilitates the understanding of the relationship of human rights with this issue, the political dimensions of cybersecurity, its stakeholders, and challenges.
+- We promoted an open, multipartite, and regional dialogue on cybersecurity policies with a human rights approach, Colombia's current state in this context, and the importance of civil society organizations from different sectors participating in the debate and in the construction of public policies for a safe society that guarantees human rights. - world: cybersecurity policies for human rights defenders", a resource that facilitates the understanding of the relationship of human rights with this issue, the political dimensions of cybersecurity, its stakeholders, and challenges.